Oxford/Canterbury Academic Exchange Programme

 Visiting Oxford Fellows names appear in Bold + Italics

-Visiting Fellowships and Grants under the Oxford/Cambridge Academic Exchange are open to all Faculties and is jointly funded by the University of Canterbury - with assistance for the Colleges of Business and Law (except the School of Law), College of Engineering and the College of Science from the bequest of its distinguished graduate John Angus Erskine - and by the University of Oxford.
+Visiting Fellowships and Grants under the Oxford/Cambridge Academic Exchange are open to all Colleges and are funded by the University of Canterbury - with assistance for the Colleges of Business and Law (except the School of Law), College of Engineering and the College of Science from the bequest of its distinguished graduate John Angus Erskine.